amundwf/amundwf.github.io/src/content/projects/dosimetry-lung-tumor.md

 |    12.0    |       0.727        |       0.741        |
 |    14.0    |       0.683        |       0.698        |

-Based on these values, I did (bi)linear interpolation to find the TMR value at depth = 12.5 cm and field size = 4.5x4.5 cm.
+Using these values, I performed a (bi)linear interpolation to find the TMR value at depth = 12.5 cm and field size = 4.5x4.5 cm.
 This yielded a TMR of 0.723.

 ## Known quantities